netlify/netlify-dev-plugin/src/functions-templates/README.md

 we dont colocate this inside `src/commands/functions` because oclif will think it's a new command.

+## providing metadata (and other functionality)

+we split the file based on the `// --- Netlify Template Below -- //` string. everything below it is cloned as the template. everything above it can be required and run as a module for configuring the template. for now we simply export a `metadata` object that fits [`inquirer's choices spec`](https://www.npmjs.com/package/inquirer#question). in future we can think about other options we may want to offer.

 ## future dev thoughts

 we will want a way to scale this to TS and Go as well.